The honest version of Laravel vs Node.js

 | Hiring market | Cost-sensitive; want lower hourly rates | Want to recruit from a frontend pipeline |

-| Long-term scale | Mostly vertical growth, 100K-1M users | High concurrency, 1M+ users, real-time |
+| Long-term scale | Mostly vertical, 100K to 1M users | High concurrency, 1M+ users, real-time |

 | Third-party integrations | Standard (Stripe, HubSpot, QuickBooks) | Heavy WebSocket or streaming APIs |

-| Admin panel need | Out-of-the-box (Filament, Nova) | Will build or buy separately |
+| Admin panel need | Out of the box (Filament, Nova) | Will build or buy separately |

 | Async background work | Laravel Queues work great | Slightly more DIY but plenty of options |